OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 - Product
 ---

 Deployment tools like build servers, image repositories, and deployment targets come in different shapes and sizes.
-Octopus Deploy makes deployments easier by supporting a range of tools through a straightforward user interface.
-This blog shows you some deployment tools and how Octopus works with them.
+Octopus Deploy supports a range of tools through a straightforward user interface and a best-in-class deployment experience.
+This blog shows you some deployment tools and how Octopus works to make deployments easier.

 ## Build Servers